2019-ncovgroup/data/index.md

 ## AI- and HPC-enabled Generated Leads for SARS-CoV-2 Drugs
 {: .no_toc }

-This repository is for sharing data used and models produced to generate leads for potential SARS-CoV-2 drugs.
+This repository provides access to data, models, and code produced by the **nCoV Group** in support of research aimed at generating leads for potential SARS-CoV-2 drugs.
+The data include representations and computed descriptors for around **2.8 billion** small molecules: some 30 TB of data in all, although many useful subsets are much smaller.

 These data will be updated regularly as the collaboration produces new results.
-Shared data are located on the ALCF Petrel data store ([here](https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2F)), from where they can be retrieved via Globus.
+Shared data are located on the ALCF Petrel data store [at this location](https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2Frelease%2F), from where they can be retrieved via [Globus](https://www.globus.org).
 To access the data, users can register for a free Globus account ([here](<https://www.globus.org>)).

 ## Table of contents